 A few of the Original Members NOT in the photo are, Joe Chisholm (who had a 1946 Ford Convertible) and Ron Eley (with a 1949 Ford).
 Both were SEHS class of 1957.
 Club President Dick Wells was with Hank's Auto Store and then went on to Speedway Motors as a Salesman.
 Dick had a 1957 Plymouth Fury.

 Woody Walters was another original member and owned the ‘General Lee Dragster’ that was used as the Club mascot.
-The story behind the General Lee, was that originally, Speedy Bill Smith (of Speedway Motors) got it out West somewhere, maybe California.
+The story behind the General Lee was that originally, Speedy Bill Smith (of Speedway Motors) got it out West somewhere, maybe California.
 It held the World’s Record in the quarter-mile in the Flat Head class for a few weeks at 148 MPH.
 Dick Wells, the first President of the Rebels Car Club, worked for Bill at the time and talked Bill into selling it to the Rebels.
 It became the GENERAL LEE.
 10 members of the Rebels agreed to pitch in $10 a month to pay Speedy Bill monthly for the Dragster.
 After a while, the monthly $10 were not coming in, so Dick said to the ten, “If any of you want to take over and pay off General Lee, it will be yours.”
 No one stepped up at first, because the Rebels still owed Bill for about half of the dragster.

 Woody Walters then sold his 33 Ford 2 door sedan (which was Joyce Smith's car before that) to Lefty Hildreth, a club member, and paid off Speedy Bill to become the owner of General Lee.
 After about 4 years of playing with it, Woody sold it to a member of the Air Force Base car club, the Shondos.
 Out on the South West corner of West O Street in Emerald, NE was a big barn looking building that was a service station at one time.
 It had closed many years before and the Shondos rented it.
 It had a lot of street rods and custom cars in it and that was where General Lee was stored.

-The building caught fire and there was no Fire Department within miles, so it all burned up.
+One night the building caught fire and there was no Fire Department within miles, so it all burned up.
 There was nothing but scrap left of the General and so many other hot rods.
 It was sad to see the pile of ashes and steel frames and bodies.

+To the left is a photo of the original Club Plaque, from the first pouring of the material.
+It has the Cross of the Sword & Rebels flag on it.
+At the time the lifted edges and letters were highly polished by each Member.
+In addition, the club displayed a very large Rebel flag behind the General Lee at car shows all over the Midwest.
 The Rebels Car Club used the confederate flag back then, but it was never meant to be anything other than representing the Club name, just as it does today.
 The flag was suspended on two side poles at car shows and displayed behind the General Lee Dragster with a big red-colored shag rug in front and underneath.
 The Rebels trophies were lined up on the rug in front of the General.

 At car shows, they put the 2 D & D Maple Brothers white 32 Ford coupes on each side of the General Lee.
 Those 3 cars formed the end of the club display and spectators coming down the middle aisle had to turn left or right.
 On each side of the spectator aisles, the rest of the Rebel's cars were lined up, side by side on both sides!
 The Rebels won BEST CLUB DISPLAY at nearly all of the car shows they attended.